First evolution for the XTZ 1200 Super Ténéré in 2014. Faced with fierce competition, Yamaha’s trail-GT decided to evolve discreetly.

-Here is finally this new Super Ténéré.
+Super Ténéré 1200 XTZ 1st version: Yamaha’s big trail-GT.
 High, majestic, with Touareg accents and a desire for space.
-Yamaha will certainly have taken a bunch of years to offer its faithful a machine taking up the torch of the adventurer of the 90s.
-But today’s XTZ 1200 has little to do with the 750 adventurer born in 1989.
-It smelled of hot sand and the bewitching scents of rally-raids….
-Today she flirts with grand tourism.
+Yamaha will have decidedly taken a bunch of years to offer its faithful a machine taking up the torch of the adventurer of the 90s.
+But today’s XTZ 1200 no longer has much to do with the 750 adventurer born. in 1989.
+It smelled of hot sand and the bewitching perfumes of rally-raids … Today it flirts with grand tourism.
 Its name still evokes the famous African desert, but will it put its wheels between the ruts of the Atlas?
 Rather in the shelves of the BMW R 1200 GS.
 The debauchery of technology and on-board equipment speak for themselves.

 But before diving into the bowels of the biggest XT, let’s be charmed for a few moments by this sand ship.
 Those who are nostalgic will have guessed, hidden in the filigree, a touch of the spirit of the Gallic-colored machines rushing towards the pink lake.